RediSearch/RediSearch/docs/commands/ft.search.md

 <details open>
 <summary><b>NEW!!!
 Polygon Search with WITHIN and CONTAINS operators</b></summary>

-Search if a polygon contain or within inside a given geometry First, create an index using `GEOMETRY`type:
+Query for polygons which contain a given geometry or are within a given geometry

+First, create an index using `GEOMETRY`type:

 {{< highlight bash >}}